akkhayar/docs.akkhayar.com/docs/guidelines/contributing.md

 ## Get Involved

-If you are interested in getting started, follow the [application guide](/join-us) to join the organization.
+If you are interested in getting started, fill up the [recruitment form](/join-us) to join the organization.
 You will most likely be accepted, given you meet these [core criteria](/join-us#criteria).
 Once you are accepted you will become an internal contributor.
 Internal contributors have access to work through branches on their associated project repository.

 :::note